YaelYakobovich007/Shticell-SpreadSheets/lib/javafx-sdk-22.0.2/legal/javafx.media/glib.md

 terminated so long as such parties remain in full compliance.

   9. You are not required to accept this License, since you have not signed it.
-However, nothing else grants you permission to modify or distribute the Library or its derivative works.
+However, nothing else grants you sort.permission to modify or distribute the Library or its derivative works.
 These actions are prohibited by law if you do not accept this License.
 Therefore, by modifying or distributing the Library (or any work based on the